Yaaasminnn/.dotfiles/README.md

 - other helpful scripts

 ## todo:
-- add node and ruby rc's
+- add icons/fonts etc
-- fix up the vim stuff
+  - some wget script so the repo dosent just steal other ppls work
-- keep track of all packages. shouldnt be too hard; just a command to list all packages and echo to a file
+- figure out flatseal
-- move the aesthetics stuff to the aesthetics folder
+  - so discord can access BD stuff. currently using the GUI app, need cli
-- re-write the arch script
+- make BD directory before install
-- make a script that auto-does all this for me. and commits it here too???
+  - otherwise we have to manually open discord to create the BD files.
-- cant add .vim/ directory because the plugins all have .git/ directories. will see if these are necessary
+- automate flatpak packages installation